antor44/livestream_video/README.md

 [yt-dlp] forces the url to be processed by yt-dlp.

-Quality: The valid options are "raw," "upper," and "lower".
+quality: The valid options are "raw," "upper," and "lower".
 "Raw" is used to download another video stream without any modifications for the player.
  "Upper" and "lower" download only one stream and re-encoded for the player, which might correspond to the best or worst stream quality, it is intended to save downloaded data, although not all streams support it.

 [player executable + player options], valid players: smplayer, mpv, mplayer, vlc, etc... "[none]" or "[true]" for no player.

-Step: Size of the parts into which videos are divided for inference, size in seconds.
+step_s: Size of the parts into which videos are divided for inference, size in seconds.

 Whisper models: tiny.en, tiny, base.en, base, small.en, small, medium.en, medium, large-v1, large-v2, large-v3